ices-taf/doc/README.md

 `model.R`    | run analysis, write model results `output.R`   | extract results of interest, write TAF output tables

-Optional scripts include `report.R` (prepare plots/tables for the report) and `utilities.R` (custom functions used in the above scripts).
+Optional scripts include `report.R` (prepare plots and tables for the report) and `utilities.R` (custom functions used in the above scripts).

 If a script becomes long, it is recommended to split it into separate scripts with the same filename prefix, e.g. `report_plots.R` and `report_tables.R`,